William3152/Hopeless/README.md

 ![Screenshot](screenshot.png)

-Glowing 2D Pong is a classic Pong game with a modern twist.
+Glowing 2D Pong is a platformer game with dark and creepy theme.
-In this game, players can play against the other player in local multiplayer mode.
+In this game, players must go from the start point to end point while dodging obstacle and unlocking path by solving the puzzle.
 One of the exciting features of this game is the dazzling light effects that add a visually captivating element to the gameplay.

 ## Features

-- Classic 2D Pong game with dazzling light effects.
+- Platformer game with a dark and creepy theme.
-- Multi-player mode.
+- Single player mode.
-- Fun sound effects and background music.
+- Eerie sound effects and background music.
-- Recorded player scores.

 ## Player Control